LeSourdsville Lake Amusement Park: 1940s

 Major improvements were visible as LeSourdsville Lake opened its 1949 season.
+New rides for 1949 included a Rock-O-Plane.
 A state-of-the-art masonry building was constructed next to The Cyclone entrance.
 New rides and attractions included the Fun Parade, and a penny arcade.
 Big bands making appearances included Sammy Leeds, Whitey Howard, Tommy Robbins, Al Cassidy, Karl Taylor, Leo Pieper, Skitch Henderson, Jimmy James and Earl Holderman.

 1950s

 The 1950s ushered in some changes for LeSourdsville Lake as the park's image began to decline from its peak the previous decade.
 Big bands that once graced the Stardust Gardens Ballroom throughout the week were now featured on weekends only.
 Streifthau renovated the bathhouse to accommodate the large number of swimmers the park serviced each year.
 The brick addition to the bathhouse also "provided a fire resistive baring at an amusement park.

-New rides for 1951 included a Rock-O-Plane and Tilt-A-Whirl.
+New rides for 1951 included a Tilt-A-Whirl.
 By 1954, Streifthau was manufacturing his own line of turnpike cars in a partnership with Oxford, Ohio resident Frank Dodd.
 Kiddieland saw five new rides added, including a new steel coaster called the Jack Rabbit.
 In 1956, the Turnpike ride was built next to the Screechin' Eagle (formerly The Cyclone) roller coaster.

 Streifthau and Dazey realized that more had to be done to modernize LeSourdsville Lake.
 Disneyland opened in 1955 to such rave reviews from the public that they expected other parks to become just as modern and clean.
 At Cedar Point, a multimillion-dollar renovation was under way by 1957 in an attempt to become the "Disneyland of the Midwest."
 Streifthau decided to take out a loan and initiate a multi-year improvement plan.

 In 1957, a stone tower and fountain were constructed at the main entrance.
 Streifthau was ready to enter 1959 with a new vision.
 However, Dazey died in June 1959 of cancer.
 A local bank required Streifthau to immediately pay off the outstanding loan and he was forced to sell.
 He still owned 20 acres of land adjoining the park and he created a new, smaller theme park called Fantasy Farm.